rtsh/garden.cefpython/README.md

 ------

 This project shouldn't be considered stable.
-There are many things, as e.g. downloads or keyboard input which aren't implemented or causing proplems.
+There are many things, as e.g. downloads which aren't implemented or causing proplems.
 Tested on Ubuntu 14.04.1 LTS 64bit with the following debian packages
 installed:
 - `libnss3-1d`